NFL’s training-camp changes will present Seahawks with variety of challenges for newcomers and roster construction

 Evaluating how players rise to the occasion could be tricky

-How much teams really rely on preseason game performance to dictate roster decisions is always a matter of debate.
-Most players who perform well in preseason games generally have already made a positive impression in meetings and practice (Wilson, recall, was drawing plaudits for his command of the offense as early as the team’s rookie mini-camp in 2012).
+How much teams rely on preseason game performance to dictate roster decisions is always a matter of debate.
+Most players who perform well in preseason games generally have already made a positive impression in meetings and practice.
+Wilson was drawing plaudits for his command of the offense as early as the team’s rookie minicamp in 2012.

 Still, there are always those players who save their best for gameday.